fluidware/fluidsurveys-docs/chapters/Publish/settings.rst

 	* - 5.
 Show "Save Page" button at the bottom of survey pages.
 	  - Saves all of the answers on the page.
 This is not the same as, "Save and Continue Later", the user must remain on the page.
 	* - 6.
 Show "Exit Survey" button at the bottom of survey pages.
-	  - Add an 'Exit Survey' button to the bottom of your survey that will allow a respondant to exit the survey, deleting any responses they have provided.
+	  - Add an 'Exit Survey' button to the bottom of your survey that will allow a respondent to exit the survey, deleting any responses they have provided.
 	* - 7.
 Allow users to download/print responses upon completion of the survey.
 	  - Allows respondents to download a hardcopy of their responses.
 	* - 8.
 Display a button that will allow users to download a PDF to review their responses before completing the survey.